hugocore/e-commerce-shop/README.md

 ```

 By extrapolating the orchestration into one class, we are
-decoupling the inner steps from each other and segregate
+decoupling the inner steps from each other and thus
-each component to control the order and way they work together.
+control the order and way they work together.

 At any given time, new steps could be introduced or removed
 without affecting the other inner steps.